scerioli/Global-Preferences-Survey/Article/Article.md

 ## Reproducing the Plots of the Main Article

 To reproduce the plot of Fig. 1A, we grouped the countries in quartiles based on the logarithm of their average GDP p/c, extracted the mean of each preference from the gender coefficients (the $\beta_1^c$) of the countries for each quartile, after standardizing them.
-The same method was applied to the Gender Equality Index in correlation to the gender differences for each economic preference, to reproduce the plot in Fig. 1C.
+The same method was applied to the Gender Equality Index in correlation to the gender differences for each economic preference, to reproduce the plot in Fig. 1C, and to the Gender Development Index, to create the same histogram with a different gender developed countries grouping.

 Then, we related the magnitude of the summarised gender difference coefficients (the first component of the PCA) with the logarithm of the average GDP per capita to see the effect of the economic development.
 This reproduced Fig. 1B of the original article.
 We used a linear model to fit the correlation and extract the p-value, and for the plot the variables on the y-axis were additionally transformed as (y-y_min)/(y_max-y_min).
+We then did the same but using a robust linear regression to fit correlation and extracting the p-value.

 We applied the same method to extract the correlation between the Gender Equality Index and the summarised gender preference, to see the effect of the gender equality in the countries (Fig. 1D).
 Note that here also the Gender Equality Index is transformed to be on a scale between 0 and 1.
+Again, also for this figure we extended the analysis using a robust linear regression to be compared to the original results.

+We then extracted the correlation and the p-value of the Gender Development Index to the summarised gender differences, using the robust linear regression (Fig. ExtraGDI).
+No scale was applied here on the x-axis.

 We finally reproduced the plots in Fig. 2A-F using the variable conditioning analysis.
 This has been done for the economic development, for the Gender Equality Index, and for each of the four indicators building the Gender Equality Index.
 The variable used on the y-axis is the first Principal Component of the PCA made on the gender differences on the six preferences.
 All the variables used have been standardize to have mean at 0 and standard deviation of 1 before applying the conditional analysis.
 Using the residuals, built as described in the Data Analysis section of the Method paragraph, we performed a linear regression on the data points, and we extracted correlation coefficients and p-values.

+In the extended analysis, we applied the robust linear regression to the residualisation too.
+Moreover, we performed the conditional analysis on the Gender Development Index here introduced (Fig. ExtraResidualised)

 ## Tables and z-scores

-The comparison of the replication analysis and of the extended analysis to the original article has been done checking the z-scores of the correlation coefficients, and comparing the statistical significance.
+The comparison of the replication analysis and of the extended analysis to the original article has been done checking the z-scores (calculated using this website: https://www.psychometrica.de/correlation.html) of the correlation coefficients, and comparing the statistical significance.
 Unfortunately, in the case of the slope coefficients (Table 4) it is not possible to compare them without having the standard deviation of the regression coefficient from the original author study.

-Here below we report the tables with the corresponding values of the correlation for the original article, our replication study, and the z-scores calculated from them.
-In this article, the sample size of the data, needed for the calculation of the z-scores, is 76 (the number of the countries involved in this studies) for the GDP correlations, and 68 for the Gender Equality Index, due to the missing data.
+Here below we report the tables with the corresponding values of the correlation for the original article, our replication study, the z-scores calculated from them, the correlation extracted using the robust linear regression (extended analysis), and lastly the z-score between the original article and the extended analysis.

+In this article, the sample size of the data, needed for the calculation of the z-scores, is 76 (the number of the countries involved in this studies) for the GDP correlations, and 69 for the Gender Equality Index, due to the missing data.
 For the original article, the sample size is 76 for the GDP, and 71 for the Gender Equality Index (see @FH_SM, pp. 32, Table S4).

 We also indicate the significance level for each correlation using the following scheme: